-Appointment of auditors
+• Appointment of auditors

 Academic auditors are appointed to the AQA Register by the Board, after consideration of applications detailing experience and expertise.

-Academic audit panels are approved by the Board.
+All academic audit panels are approved by the Board.

-Independence of audits
+• Independence of audits

-The AQA Constitution dictates that university Vice-Chancellors, either individually or collectively (as NZVCC) have no authority to amend audit process or the content of audit reports.

-Similarly, while the Board of AQA has a responsibility to ensure that audit reports reflect proper audit process (including evidence-based conclusions), the Board may not itself amend a report or the conclusions drawn by an audit panel.
+The AQA Constitution dictates that university Vice-Chancellors, either individually or collectively (as the New Zealand Vice-Chancellors' Committee) have no authority to amend audit process or the content of audit reports.
+Similarly, while the Board of AQA has a responsibility to ensure that audit reports reflect proper audit process (including evidence-based conclusions), the Board itself may not amend a report or the conclusions drawn by an audit panel.

-Management of conflicts of interest
+• Management of conflicts of interest